Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Expectations of logarithmic derivatives

+\end{proposition} The method explained here will allow us to swiftly move to more complicated cases in the next sections.
+Let us then introduce

-and, following Ref \cite{BS}, aim at finding a partial differential equation satisfied by $G$.
-For the benefit of the reader not familiar with Ref. \cite{BS}, let us detail the strategy of that paper that we will apply in various contexts here.
+and, following Refs. \cite{MR2153402} and \cite{BS}, aim at finding a partial differential equation satisfied by $G$.
+For the benefit of the reader not familiar with Refs. \cite{BS,MR2153402}, let us detail the strategy of these papers that we will apply in various contexts here.

-The starting point is to consider the radial $\SLE_\kappa$, solution to the ODE
+The starting point is to consider the radial $\SLE_\kappa$, solution to the ODE,

 with the initial condition $g_0(z)=z$, and where $\lambda(t)=e^{i\sqrt{\kappa}B_t}$.
 The map $g_t$ conformally maps a subdomain of the unit disk onto the latter.
 As we shall see shortly, the whole-plane map $f$ is rather related to the map $g_t^{-1}$, but this last function satisfies, by Loewner's theory, a PDE not well-suited to It\^{o} calculus.
 To overcome this difficulty, one runs backward the ODE of radial SLE, i.e., one compares $g_t^{-1}$ to $g_{-t}$.
 This is the purpose of Lemma 1 in \cite{BS} (an analog of Lemma 3.1 in Ref. \cite{MR2153402}), which states that, for $t\in \mathbb R$, $g_{-t}(z)$ has the same law as the process $\tilde{f}_t(z)$, defined as follows. \begin{definition} The (conjugate, inverse) radial SLE process $\tilde f_t$ is defined, for $t \in \mathbb R$, as